You’d be lucky to get a table at the restaurants run by these best chefs in Hong Kong. So get booking, stat!

 Belon, 1/F, 1-5 Elgin Street, Soho, Hong Kong, p.
 2152 2872

 Two-Michelin-starred Tin Lung Heen is one of the most celebrated Cantonese fine dining restaurants in Hong Kong.
-Not only do you get to admire a stunning birds’ eye view of the city from the top of the ICC, but you’ll also get to sample elegant dim sum and teas crafted by the revered Chef de Cuisine, Paul Lau Ping-lui.
-With almost four decades of culinary experience under his belt (half of which from when he was working as a dim sum chef), Lau is the expert when it comes to refined and authentic Cantonese cuisine.
-As for the signature dishes here, we’d recommend the prawn toast, steamed crab claw with egg white in Huadiao wine, and the deep-fried crab shell filled with crab meat and onion.
+At Tin Lung Heen, not only do you get to admire a stunning birds’ eye view of the city from the top of the ICC, but you’ll also get to sample elegant dim sum and teas crafted by the revered Director of Culinary, Paul Lau Ping-lui.
+With almost four decades of culinary experience under his belt, Lau is the expert when it comes to refined and authentic Cantonese cuisine.
+As for the signature dishes here, we’d recommend the deep-fried shrimp toast; steamed crab claw with egg white in Huadiao wine; and the deep-fried crab shell filled with crab meat and onion.

 Tin Lung Heen, 102/F, The Ritz-Carlton Hong Kong, International Commerce Centre, 1 Austin Road West, Tsim Sha Tsui, Hong Kong, p.
 2263 2270